ngzhankang/DTP3-deeTeePeeTryHards/README.md

 ---
 ## About the Project
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+The purpose of this project is for you to apply what you have learnt in this course.
+This includes working with data and visualizing it, create model of linear regression, as well as using metrics to measure the accuracy of your model.

+## Project Handout
 ---
+Please find the project handout description [here.](./DDW%20-%20DTP%20III%20-%20Design%20Brief%202025.pdf)

+---
 ## Objectives
-- [ ] Identify Anomalies, Normalize Data, etc.
+- [X] Identify Anomalies, Normalize Data, etc.
-- [X] Predict the growth of the dataset in the next 10 years.
+- [X] Predict the energy consumption based on features.

 ---
 ## Libraries Used
-- See `requirements.txt` for more info.
+- See `conda-project.yml` for more info.

 ---
 ## Local Setup